-Week 13 Power Rankings: Biggest remaining speed bumps for all 32
+Week 13 Power Rankings: Where Saints, Rams, Chiefs could slip up

 Projected wins: 12.7 | Week 12 rank: 3

 Toughest game left: Week 16 at Seattle.
-The Chiefs, who have won 19 of their past 20 games against AFC West opponents, have three divisional games remaining.
+The Chiefs, who have won 19 of their past 20 games against AFC West opponents, have three division games remaining.
 They also have a game against the Ravens at Arrowhead Stadium, where the Chiefs are 5-0 with an average margin of victory of 16.2 points.
 That leaves a road game against the Seahawks, who have a rushing attack that could give the Chiefs fits. -- Adam Teicher

 4. New England Patriots (8-3)